picosonic/js13k-2018/devdiary/diary.md

 Found the intro text wrapped oddly (mid word) when the browser was running at different resolutions.
 To combat this I added span elements around each word being written, and marked them as non breaking.

 A quick check showed that I was over the 13k limit, so time to scale things back.
-Found the google closure compiler excellent for reducing file size.
+Found the [Google closure compiler](https://closure-compiler.appspot.com/home) excellent for reducing file size.
 Also after identifying the levels as being a large use of space, I removed loads more attributes that Tiled added which I wasn't going to use.

 I read an article on improving zip compression of CSS and it suggested creating repeated sections by moving the order rules appeared in a selector (e.g. alphabetical) to increase the likelyhood of some matches.
 This didn't seem to have much difference on file sizes.